 The Biochemistry Department in Oxford is one of the largest in Europe, and is subdivided into research areas: Cell Biology, Development and Genetics; Chromosomal and RNA Biology; Infection and Disease Processes; Microbiology and Systems Biology; and Structural Biology and Molecular Biophysics.
 The department is extremely active in research, with about 300 postgraduate students and research staff.
 The breadth and excellence of these activities are reflected in the scope of the undergraduate course and underpin the teaching.

 The department has superb research and teaching facilities and excellent IT resources together with access to a wide range of online and hard-copy journals.

 An important aspect of the Oxford Biochemistry course is its fourth-year project, lasting 18 full-time weeks, which allows you to explore in detail both laboratory-based research and specific recent advances in biochemistry.
 You choose the project yourself.
 Under the supervision of a group leader, you will design your own experiments and will learn to plan research programmes and present your results and ideas – orally and in written form – to other workers in the field.
 The experience gained is much valued by employers.
 The project also gives you the opportunity to reflect on your aptitude and enthusiasm for a research career.

 Research placements/international opportunities

 A wide choice of fourth-year research projects is available both within the Biochemistry Department and in related departments, such as Molecular Medicine, Clinical Biochemistry, Pathology and Pharmacology.
-Currently, about ten students each year can carry out their project in selected European universities under the Erasmus exchange scheme, and at Princeton University in the US, although the availability of the programmes may change.
+It is also possible to carry out your project outside the University or indeed the UK.